by Lynne Rae Perkins

 He wondered about squirrels and deer and bees and porcupines and little birds.
 He observed snow and rain, mud and grass, ponds and streams.
 He asked questions….

 The time Lucky wondered about skunks, they learned about Chemistry, which is Science about what everything is made of, and how one kind of thing can change into another kind of thing.

 It’s very fun the way the boy and dog look at different subjects.
 Math involves what fraction of the bed belongs to Frank and what fraction to Lucky.
 (It changes throughout the night.)
 History involves the question of what happened to the cake on the table when a chair was accidentally left pulled out.

 They look at Art, Composition, Astronomy, Geography, even Foreign Languages when they find a friend.

 This book is charming all the way along.

 And the whole wide world with Lucky was the subject Frank liked best.

 Find this review on Sonderbooks at: www.sonderbooks.com/Picture_Books/frank_and_lucky_get_schooled.html

 Disclosure: I am an Amazon Affiliate, and will earn a small percentage if you order a book on Amazon after clicking through from my site.

-Source: This review is based on a library book from Loudoun County Public Library.
+Source: This review is based on a book from Fairfax County Public Library.